 There are also a number of incentives available for commercial renewable energy systems.
 As with residential incentives, programs can change so please contact North Wind for details and updates.

-Focus On Energy: Focus on Energy is offering $600 per installed kW, up to $2,400, payable in 8-10 weeks after system commissioning for commercial systems.
+Focus On Energy: Focus on Energy is offering up to $4,000 in a cash back rebate payable in 8-10 weeks after system commissioning for commercial systems.

 USDA Rural Energy for America Program (REAP) grant: Offers an annual grant for rural businesses and agricultural properties that can pay up to 25% of an installed system cost.
 North Wind can offer to write your grant application.
-Our success rate has been quite high for qualified candidates.
+North Wind will help pre-qualify you for this grant program prior to grant writing.

 Modified Accelerated Cost Recovery System (MACRS): Provides accelerated depreciation for renewable energy installations.
 The Consolidated Appropriations Act, signed in December 2015, extended the "placed in service" deadline for bonus depreciation.
 Equipment placed in service before January 1, 2018 can qualify for 50% bonus depreciation.
 Equipment placed in service during 2018 can qualify for 40% bonus depreciation.
 And equipment placed in service during 2019 can qualify for 30% bonus depreciation.